Interested in becoming an International Programs Student Ambassador?

 - What would be my biggest responsibility as an IPSA?

-- to ensure that you make yourself available as a resource and a tool for peers seeking your advice and help; and
+- To ensure that you make yourself available as a resource for peers seeking your advice and help.

-- to assist the Heavener International Programs office as a volunteer–the most impactful IPSAs are well-known by every Heavener study abroad advisor, simply because they are an engaged and present.
+- To assist the Heavener International Programs office by volunteering for various events, such as presentations, tabling opportunities, information sessions, etc. The most impactful IPSAs are well-known by every Heavener study abroad advisor simply because they are an engaged and present.

 There are participation requirements each semester to ensure every member is contributing to the overall IPSA team, as well as developing as an individual.